ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 Personally, I find it next to impossible to take a self-imposed deadline seriously.
 I have to pair it with external accountability by telling someone else when about that deadline.
 Knowing that I'll have to report my status to that second person suddenly makes that deadline real.

-# How to Work Deeply?
-Create a Structure
+# Create a Structure for your Deep Work

 Many creatives know the pain of sitting in front of a black piece of paper and then thinking 'now what'?
 The best people use a formula that works for them.
 It seems counterintuitive to use a formula for creativity, but people are most creative when we are given certain limitations (otherwise we risk [information overload](https://hbr.org/2009/09/death-by-information-overload)).
 Those people have a specific pattern of actions that help them focus and concentrate, and you'll want to develop one for yourself that you'll use to do your deep thinking.

 There's no one fixed formula because it'll vary based on your industry, the type of work you do, and even your personality.

 However, you can take the following formula as a starting point.
-Then overtime build on it and adjust it to meet your own needs
+Then overtime you'll build on it and adjust it to meet your own needs

-Example structure:
+Starting structure:

 1. Carefully review the relevant **variables** for solving the problem (the things you can affect) and store them in memory
 2. Define the **next-step** question you need to answer using those variables.
 Now you have a specific target for your attention
 3. **Focus** on your question and try to find an answer using the variables
 4. **Consolidate** your gains by reviewing clearly the answer you arrived at

-There are also a couple pitfalls in your thinking you should watch out for
+There are also a couple pitfalls in your thinking you should watch out for:

-**Distractions:** thinking about other things besides the really important goal you have
+* **Distractions:** thinking about other things besides the really important goal you have

-**Looping:** Going over the same problem again and again, rehashing old results without diving deeper into it.
+* **Looping:** Going over the same problem again and again, rehashing old results without diving deeper into it.
 When you notice the loop, catch yourself and shift your attention to the next step

-# Get Better at Focusing by Embracing Boredom & Discarding Distractions
+# Embrace Boredom & Discard Distractions

 You have to be able to focus on your deep work.
 Without this skill, your mind will constatly be wandering to all the distractions constantly bombarding you for attention.

 Being able to focus is a skill in and of itself, and you can develop that skill.
 When you concentrate on something regularly every day (e.g. meditation) you are building up your concentration muscles which will help you have laser focus in other areas of your life.

-**Don't take breaks from Distraction, take breaks from Focus.** Focus should  be your default state of mind.
-Only allow yourself to be distracted at predefined times.

-You can schedule the occasional break from focus where you can give in to distractions.
-It has a side benefit of training  yourself to delay gratification.
+The way you get better at focusing is to force yourself to get distracted less.

 Distractions are things like: